Editor's choice: Check Into Cash Payday Loan

 You can.
 The city of Bakersfield doesn’t have any payday loan regulations, so all lenders must follow California’s payday loan laws:

 California doesn’t allow you to renew or take out a new payday loan until the first one is paid off — even if the total balance is less than $300.
-You can learn more about how California payday loans work by checking out our guide.

 California caps interest rates on all loans between $300 and $2,500 at around 30% APR.
 However, there’s no limit to how much lenders can charge for installment loans over $2,500, so higher loan amounts are more common.
-Starting in January 2019, title loans over $2,500 are capped at a 3% monthly interest rate — roughly 36% APR.
+Starting in January 2019, title loans in California over $2,500 are capped at a 3% monthly interest rate — roughly 36% APR.

 While it varies by lender, you typically need to meet the following criteria to be eligible for a short-term loan in Bakersfield: